 We are at the height of swarm season now.
 Try to keep the head space above the brood nest free and open and move frames around if necessary.
 If the nights are warm and your colony is populous, go ahead and put empty drawn frames near the center of the brood nest to break it up.
 You can even borrow frames of brood from strong colonies to give to weak ones.
 If your colony has already swarmed, check for eggs about three weeks after the swarm.
 Don’t forget to control for Varroa mites at this time – only about 1/6 of the colony’s mites left with the swarm, so the remaining bees are likely to have a heavy mite burden.

 Queen problems at this time can really hold a colony back.
 Watch for broodless periods, bad laying patterns, and laying workers.
 Laying workers can be identified by looking at the eggs and brood.
 Laying workers can’t reach the bottom of cells and will lay eggs on cell walls.
 They will leave 6 or more eggs per cell.
 If you see this, it is usually a sign of an absent queen.
 Give us a call if you need a new queen at 541-929-3524, and we will let you know if we have any available.

-CONTROL YOUR MITES.
 All that brood in your colony means Varroa mites are reproducing too!
 Don’t neglect Varroa monitoring in your colony – a high count now could mean rapid collapse in the fall.
 If you aren’t sure about how to get an accurate mite count, Shonnard’s can help.
-A great resource for mite information and management can be found on our Youtube channel.
+A great resource for mite information and management can be found on our YouTube channel.

 LAST CHANCE TO PRE-ORDER

-The pick-up dates for both Selby and Old Sol nucleus hives are fast approaching, so don’t wait any longer to pre-order if you think you’ll be needing some new hives.
+The pick-up dates for package bees and nucleus hives are fast approaching, so don’t wait any longer to pre-order if you think you’ll be needing some new hives.

 WE DO NOT SHIP BEES.